centreon/centreon-documentation/en/connect/openid.md

 > the service provider.

 > If you want to automatically import users after connection, you can configure an LDAP server and enable auto import.
-> Be sure that the "Login attribute" from LDAP configuration will be identical to "Login claim value".
+> Be sure that the "Login attribute" from your LDAP configuration will be identical to the "Login claim value".

 > You can enable **Authentication debug** through `Administration > Parameters > Debug` menu to understand
 > authentication failures and improve your setup.